telefonicaid/thinking-cities/docs/index.md

-IoT Platform allows you to connect devices and receive data, integrating all device protocols and connectivity methods, understanding and interpreting relevant information.
+FIWARE IoT Stack allows you to connect devices and receive data, integrating all device protocols and connectivity methods, understanding and interpreting relevant information.
 It isolates data processing and application service layers from the device and network complexity, in terms of access, security and network protocols.

 ## Benefits

-Benefits of solutions ‘powered by the IoT Platform’:
+Benefits of solutions 'powered by the IoT Platform':

 - Simple sensor data integration
 - Device-independent APIs for quick app development & lock-in prevention